Need trip ideas? Check out our curated collections of destinations around the globe.More

 Set amid the rolling green foothills of the Drakensberg, the Midlands encompass waterfalls, lakes, reservoirs, forests, fields, Zulu villages, game reserves, and battle sites.
 The climate is pleasant most of the year, though summers tend to be hot.
-The area has long been an enclave for craftspeople—weavers, potters, woodcrafters, metalworkers, cheese makers, and beer brewers—who escaped the cities.
+The area has long been an enclave for craftspeople—weavers, potters, woodcrafters, metalworkers, cheese makers, and beer brewers—who escaped

 As a way to draw customers to the area, the crafters created four routes, called the Midlands Meander, in 1983, which include more than 160 shops, galleries, cultural activities, restaurants, and accommodations.
 Running through the towns of Curry's Post and Howick in the northeast and Nottingham Road, Mooi River, Balgowan, the Dargyle District, Lion's River, and Midmar in the southwest, the routes provide a great opportunity to shop for authentic South African arts and crafts while enjoying the tranquility and beauty of the countryside.
 The area is filled with top accommodations and dining options.